magento/devdocs-mbi/docs/import-api.md

 The Magento Data Import API allows you to push arbitrary data into your Magento data warehouse using REST.

-Before using the import API, make sure you [authenticate](../docs/mbi/getting-started.md##authentication) your connection.
+Before using the import API, make sure you [authenticate](../docs/mbi/getting-started.md#authentication) your connection.

 ## Return Codes {#return-codes}

 The Data Import API uses standard HTTP return codes to indicate the status of a request.
-Your app should handle each of the following return statuses gracefully.
+Your application should handle each of the following return statuses.

-Generally speaking, codes in the 2xx range indicate a successful transaction, codes in the 4xx range indicate a bad request, and codes in the 5xx range indicate an error on our end.
+Codes in the 2xx range indicate a successful transaction, codes in the 4xx range indicate a bad request, and codes in the 5xx range indicate an error with Magento BI.
 If errors in the 5xx range persist, please contact [support](https://support.magento.com/hc/en-us/articles/360019088251).

 * 200 OK - request was successful.
 * 201 Created - new data was added as a result of the request.
 * 400 Bad request - Your request was missing a required parameter.
 * 401 Unauthorized - Authorization failed.
 Double check your API key.
 * 404 Not Found - The resource you are looking for does not exist.
-* 500 Server Error - Something went wrong on RJMetrics' end.
+* 500 Server Error - There is an error in Magento BI.

 ## Versioning {#versioning}